What is Projection?

 What is the Function of Projection?

 All of us use projection as a defense mechanism now and then to protect our mental health.
-Sometimes, however, the projection may get in the way of your successful relationships, affect your day-to-day life, and be a symptom of other mental disorders, such as paranoia and narcissistic personality disorder.
+Sometimes, however, they may get in the way of your successful relationships, affect your day-to-day life, and be a symptom of other mental disorders, such as paranoia and narcissistic personality disorder.

 The Types of Projection